-CF Market Mall will be having its tree lighting ceremony on November 18 from 6-8 pm.
-Fuzzy, the host of Virgin Morning will be leading the event that also features local entertainment, music performances and a visit by the jolly old elf himself.
+CF Chinook Centre will be having its tree lighting ceremony on November 16 from 5:30-7 pm.
+AMP 90.3’s Morning Show, Katie, Ed and Melissa will MC the event that also features local entertainment, music performances and a visit by the jolly old elf himself.

 Downtown’s CORE Shopping Centre has yet to set a date for their tree lighting ceremony, but you won’t want to miss the lighting of this 45-foot tree.
 Stay tuned to their social media for more information.
 You can also visit the tree after it’s been lit for the duration of the Christmas season.
 It’s a great place for photos.

 When that winter chill truly hits and you can’t bear to stand outside, check out Glow Calgary at the Nutrien Western Event Centre on the Stampede Grounds.
 The indoor space is filled with lights that showcase Christmas across the world.
 There is also a kids scavenger hunt, food trucks, pictures with Santa and a Princess meet and greet.

 The site will also have Christmas market with local vendors.
 Glow Calgary takes place December 7-31.